LegendaryGuard/BFP/README.md

 ### NEW FEATURES (BFPR):

 - `missileArch [0/1]`: the projectile, with missile or rdmissile attack type, moves like an arch across the crosshair
+- `missileDlightRainbow [0/1]` to see rainbow dynamic rainbow light effect, and `missileTrailRainbow [0/1]` to see rainbow trail effect, in the skin config
+- new confetti particle, use `explosionConfetti <number of confetti leafs>` in the skin config for the explosion

 # How to build